Monday July 11th, 2022, 0730-2030

 27.3 miles, Gain 5500′, Loss 5000′, elevation 2625

-I heard some noises over night but figured they could be any number of things.
+I heard some loud crashing noises overnight, but figured they could be any number of things.
 Then at 4:45 am, I heard footsteps that didn’t sound like a dog…too lumbering.
-My thoughts were on a large herbivore but I watched as a gigantic black figure glided past the front of my tent, 8 feet away.
-It wasn’t Chica the dog, much bigger, that’s for sure!
+My thoughts were on a large herbivore but I watched as a gigantic black figure glided past the front of my tent, 6 feet away.
+It wasn’t Chica the dog, much bigger, if that was even possible!
 I was grabbing for my bear spray as a full sized black bear casually passed without even a glance in my direction.
 It was already just past when I managed a blunt “get”, which seemed to surprise it very much.
 It gave a brief look over its shoulder and broke into a sprint.
 Again, camo tent.
 Whew!
 That’s the closest I’ve ever been to a bear…that I know of.
-Could be that bears have passed by my tent many times while I was asleep.
+Could be that bears have passed by my tent just as close many times before while I was sound asleep.
+Who Knows?
+The beauty of living in the outdoors.

 Needless to say, I was fully awake, eager to pack and go.
-I should have realized while setting up the day before that there was a trail of trash bits leading from the dumpster trailer.
-The bear probably comes by every morning and I mistakenly set my tent in its path.
-As I got out of my tent to pee, I also noticed 2 deer bedded down less than 50 feet away.
+I should have realized while setting up the day before that there was a trail of trash bits leading from the dumpster.
+The bear probably came by every morning and I mistakenly set my tent right in its path.
+As I got out to pee, I also noticed 2 deer bedded down less than 50 feet away.
 Everyone seemed to like this area.
 No wonder Roman felt the need to mark it… he’s got lots of competition!

 Jen made us french press coffee and cookies for breakfast.
-She’s quite the mom!
+She’s quite the super mom!
 She also drove us the 1.5 miles back to the main road, from where we departed our red line the day before.
-This saved us some time and effort.
+This saved us some time and effort, much appreciated.
+What a wonderful family to have shared so much with us.
+I was very grateful for their hospitality, even if it did come with a few surprises…makes for great stories!
 We had a bit more road walking through country farms, which was very pleasant.
-Deer were streaming across the road and we even spooked another bear, just catching sight of its but as it ran into the bushes.
+Deer were streaming across the road and we even spooked another bear, just catching sight of its rump as it ran into the bushes.
 A 2 bear day!